Invarion/invarion-docs/docs/rapidplan/workspace-and-palettes-overview/the-workspace-and-palettes.md

 Further details can be found [here](/docs/rapidplan/scratchpad/the-scratch-pad.md)

-## The Canvas
+## The Canvas Area

 The Canvas area is the central area in which plans are created.

-For details on how to navigate, manage and export the canvas area, click [here](/docs/rapidplan/the-canvas-area/).
+For details on how to navigate, manage and export the canvas area, click [here](/docs/rapidplan/the-canvas-area/canvas-navigation.md).

 For details on how to manipulate objects on the canvas, click [here](/docs/rapidplan/object-properties-and-transformations/).